wellthie/slate/source/includes/_plans.md

 # Plans

-A Health Insurance Plan (aka Plan) is the specifics of a Health Insurance (aka medical insurance, healthcare insurance) which specify the rules and regulations, the different benefits it covers, what it doesn't cover, cost of the policy holder's medical expenses, how much the policy holder pays vs how much the insurance covers and the scenarios of the same, etc.,
+A health insurance plan (AKA Plan) is the specifics of an insurance plan (e.g. medical insurance, healthcare insurance).
+It specifies the rules and regulations, the different benefits it covers, what it doesn't cover, cost of the policy holder's medical expenses, how much the policy holder pays vs how much the insurance covers, etc.

-This section of the API Doc helps with various aspects of fetching, selecting, unselecting different types of plans for the given [Quote](#quotes)
+This section of the API Doc helps with various aspects of fetching, selecting, and unselecting different types of plans for the given [Quote](#quotes).

 ## Get Available Plans